seednull/opal/docs/design_decisions.md

 Intentionally removed api as there is no practical use for the end user.

+### Command buffer memory management

+Opal command buffers will rely on command allocators for memory storage.
+User is free to create multiple command buffers for a single command allocator but only one command buffer is allowed to be in the recording state (via opalBeginCommandBuffer).
+Also, opalResetCommandAllocator requires all command buffers to be either in the initial state or executed.
+This design is similar to DirectX 12.

 ## Vulkan

 ### No support for queue priorities